The Food Based Sweetening Products

 The difference between these refined food based sweeteners is their composition.
 They are all made up of fructose, glucose or sucrose or some combination of the three.
 Since sucrose is rapidly broken down to its components (fructose and glucose) any of these sugars can be seen as a ratio of its fructose/glucose content).

-Another difference is the degree of sweetness.
+Another difference is the degree of sweetness per cup.
+The sweeter the sugar the less you need to achieve a given degree of sweetness in a recipe.
 Fructose is quite a bit sweeter than sucrose and glucose is less sweet than sucrose.
 Invert sugar is simply sucrose broken down to fructose and sucrose.
 The total sweetness of one invert sugar (one molecule of fructose and one molecule of glucose) is about 130% higher than when these same molecules are combined into one molecule of sucrose.

 The third difference is the presence and quantities of any additional trace nutrients.
 A few of these products have s notable amount of minerals and many have trace amounts.
 I would suggest that choosing a unhealthy luxury food based on its vitamin and mineral content may not be too logical.
 At best, moderate amounts of these sweeteners only a small amount of our overall dietary mineral needs can be met.